pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 ### Image

 Represents the n-dimensional array of image pixel data with associated axis information.
-Image pixel data is generated from the PixelBlock via one or more projections.
+Image pixel data is generated from the `PixelData` via one or more projections.

 |  | Description | Notes |
 |-----|---------|---|